Thank you for your interest in the CHEFA grant programs.

 Q: Where does the CHEFA grant money come from?

-A: CHEFA grant funds are derived from the Authority reserves and surplus earnings, and are not from the State.
+A: CHEFA grant funds are derived from the Authority reserves and surplus earnings.
+No state funds are utilized.

 Q: What are the award amounts?